- Not a substitute for professional veterinary help.

 - Keep your dog separate from other animals, including cats for 4 weeks.

-- If you dog is infected, practice good biosecurity.
+- If your dog is infected, practice good biosecurity, such as:

 - Wash your hands thoroughly after touching your sick animal and before touching any other pets in your household.

-- Wash food and water dishes at least daily.
+- Wash food and water dishes at least daily in hot water with plenty of soap.

 - Make sure your dog stays comfortable while he fights off the virus.
 A humidifier can help with coughing.
 Get more old-fashioned cough remedies for dogs right here.